 How long will it take to visit all of the installations?

 You can visit a majority of locations in a single day or break up your visit in several days.

 Do you offer tours of Desert X?

-Due to the COVID-19 pandemic, bus tours are not offered this year.
-Docents are available to provide information at most sites every Saturday between March 12 and May 16 from 10 a.m. to noon.
 We encourage you to plan your own self-guided tour of the exhibition.
 Guided tours for small private and corporate groups are available and require a donation to Desert X. There is limited availability and COVID-19 safety guidelines are enforced.
-Email: email@example.com for more information.
+More information on VIP experiences is available here.

 - Wear comfortable walking shoes as some installations are located on uneven desert landscape or gravel.